-Earn Your Bachelor of Science in Chemistry
+What Is a Bachelor of Science in Chemistry?

 Chemical sciences have shaped modern society.
 Scientific advancements in this field influence many aspects of everyday life, and behind these advancements is a team of chemists and chemical engineers.
 If you’re interested in changing the world around you and improving the lives of people in your community, consider applying to the Bachelor of Science in Chemistry degree program at Grand Canyon University.

-Offered by the College of Science, Engineering and Technology, this BS provides students with a firm foundation for understanding scientific processes and inquiry.
+Offered by the College of Science, Engineering and Technology, the bachelor’s in chemistry degree program provides students with a firm foundation for understanding scientific processes and inquiry.
 Learn to design scientifically sound experiments to test hypotheses, understand the properties of matter and explore the behavior of matter during chemical reactions.
 Learn to present your research and original ideas through various modes of communication.

-What You’ll Learn with a Bachelor’s Degree in Chemistry
+What You’ll Learn With a Bachelor’s Degree in Chemistry

 Careers in science and technology present exciting possibilities for today’s students.
-During your studies at GCU, you will acquire the professional skills and foundational scientific knowledge necessary to pursue your future ambitions.
-Develop a values-based knowledge in chemical science, and focus on your studies through the lens of the Christian perspective.
+During your undergraduate scientific studies at GCU, you will acquire the professional skills and foundational scientific knowledge necessary to pursue your future ambitions.
+Develop a values-based knowledge in chemical science and focus on your studies through the lens of the Christian perspective.
 Consider the principles of environmental and ecological responsibility, humanitarianism and social issues as you study the chemical sciences.